oliverpecha/Stanford-SEE/CS106A/README.md

 Previously, I worked for several years as a Senior Engineering Manager at Epiphany.
 Prior to working at Epiphany, I completed my PhD in the Computer Science Department at Stanford.
 I was also an undergrad at Stanford and I loved it so much that I didn't want to leave.

-Outside of work, I enjoy spending time with family, playing the guitar, going on outdoor excursions, and sleeping (which seems to be getting rarer and rarer these days).

-# Units
+# Units and programming assignments
 If you are an undergraduate, you are required to take CS 106A for 5 units of credit.
 If you are a graduate student, you may enroll in CS 106A for 3 units if it is necessary for you to reduce your units for administrative reasons.
 Taking the course for reduced units does not imply any change in the course requirements.
+As you can see from the syllabus, there will be seven assignments (Assignment 1 – Assignment 7).
+The assignments will become slightly more difficult and require more time as the quarter progresses.

 # Texts and handouts
 There are two required texts for this class, both of which are available from the Stanford Bookstore.
 The first is a course reader entitled Karel the Robot Learns Java—a 35-page tutorial that introduces the major concepts in programming in the context of an extremely simple robot world.
 The second is the textbook The Art and Science of Java by Eric Roberts.
 In addition to these texts, we will also distribute additional material in the form of class handouts.
 After class, any extra copies of the handouts will be placed in the handout bins in the entryway to the Gates B-wing.
 The handouts are also available in PDF® format on the CS 106 web site.
 If you miss a handout in class, you can print your own copy from the web.

-# Programming assignments
-As you can see from the syllabus, there will be seven assignments (Assignment 1 – Assignment 7).
-The assignments will become slightly more difficult and require more time as the quarter progresses.

-# Programming exercises
+# Completed Programming exercises

-Eric Roberts > books > The Art and Science of Java
+**The Art and Science of Java, Eric Roberts**

 **Chapter 2, Programming by Example**
 Exercise | File | Effort